-CITY OF ORLANDO – LAKE ALERT FOR LAKE G
+CITY OF ORLANDO – UPDATE: LAKE ALERT FOR KELLY LAKE LIFTED

 To address citizen concerns related to water quality, the Stormwater Section has developed a public information system, “Lake Alert,” to provide seasonal and localized warnings (and updates) for City of Orlando lakes.
 An announcement has been provided below regarding the lake(s) where water quality has been a concern.

 Type of water quality concern: Elevated bacteria counts; Numbers do not meet state water quality standards

 City Response: Warning signs have been posted around the lake.
 City Stormwater personnel will be performing special tests on water to determine cause and further actions to be taken.

 As a health precaution, the City is advising that all water contact activities cease until further notice.
 In the meantime, the City Stormwater section will be collecting bacteria samples on a routine basis.
 Once bacteria counts drop to acceptable State Water Quality Standards, the Lake Alert Hotline number and the City’s Lake Alert website will be updated.

 Public Notification – Please continue to call the Lake Alert number, 407.246.2220, for the most up-to-date information regarding your lake.
 During weekdays, the City’s Lake Alert website, www.cityoforlando.net/lakealert will also have the latest information.

 Lake Alerts are notifications posted, recorded or emailed when a City lake has a water quality concern.
 These notifications include the type of water quality hazard and severity of it.
 It also alerts the public when the water body is safe again for recreational purposes.
 Notifications will be posted on this page, recorded at 407.246.2220 and emailed to those who sign up to receive Lake Alerts in their inbox.